mdjahidhasan009/SQL/join_.md

 | Tim     |
 | Vincent |

-As you can see, there is no dedicated `NOT IN` syntax for left vs. right anti semi join - we achieve the eﬀect simply by switching the table positions within SQL text.
+As you can see, there is no dedicated `NOT IN` syntax for left vs. right anti-semi join - we achieve the effect simply by switching the table positions within SQL text.

 ### Cross Join